richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-x caching / lookup needs to be much faster
-	- keep list of ALREADY DONE calculations - stored on each featureA

-x visualize linear R:
-	- record a session
-	- run thru process using record
-	- plot points in octave
-	- add processes:
-		- cameras have to point within 90 degrees of eachother
-		- z-depth for each camera is the ray from each camera to point DOT camera normal vector

-x nonlinear iterations for best R
-	- first camera matrix is Identity
-	- move R around [tx,ty,tz, rx,ry,rz] until reprojection error (/z?) is minimized

 - should nonlinear R in stereopsis recalculate P3D too ? [or top 1 sigma points ? or some random count up to ~ 1K]